coron/htable/README.md

 Higher Order Countermeasures for AES and DES
 ======

 We provide a C implementation of the anti-DPA countermeasure based on table recomputation described in [IACR ePrint Report 2013/700](http://eprint.iacr.org/2013/700).
+Update: we also provide a C implementation of the anti-DPA countermeasure based on Carlet et al. implemented with the Coron-Roy-Vivek technique from CHES 2014.

 The countermeasure is shown to be secure against a t-th order DPA attack, when the number of shares n is such that n>=2t+1.